ProfSynapse/linkedin-gpt/README.md

    ```

 3. Replace the placeholder `[insert URN here (no brackets)]` with the URN value obtained via Postman for example `default: urn:li:ugcPost:abc123xyz`.
 (Note: There are two spots in the schema that need this update.)
-4. Save your changes.

 ### 6. Finalize Callback URL Configuration

-1. In your GPT configuration, locate the **Callback URL**.
+1. In your GPT configuration (the main configuration page where you insert the prompt, and choose the tools), locate the **Callback URL**.
 2. Copy this URL and return to your LinkedIn Developer Console.
-3. In your app’s settings, add the GPT Callback URL to the authorized redirect URLs.
+3. In your app’s `Auth` settings tab, add the GPT Callback URL to the authorized redirect URLs like you did for the postman request.
 4. Save the changes.

 ### 7. Test Your Integration